 Some studies on battery storage dispatch incorporate a degradation/aging cost that is derived from the capital or replacement cost of battery storage \cite{battistelli17,hu18,ju18,bordin17,shi18-2nQfj,tan19,zhang15-1Q4GT,swierczynski14,farzin16,ortega-vazquez14-j6PKn,xu17,tant13,xu18-factoring,hoke14}.
 In \cite{he18}, we argue and prove that the capital or replacement cost should not affect the dispatch of battery storage, in general, because the capital/replacement cost is a long-term cost and should not determine the marginal operational cost.
 However, the proposed framework in \cite{he18} only presents degradation-constrained-form model, whereas a justified cost function for battery storage is still absent.
 It is imperative to derive such a cost function, if any, because the solution to a dispatch model with wrong objective function will greatly deviate from the optimal dispatch outcome.

-In this paper, we have rigorously derived the marginal degradation costs of battery storage that guarantees the long-term dispatch optimality of the system.
+In this paper, we have rigorously derived the marginal degradation costs of battery storage that guarantbattery the long-term dispatch optimality of the system.
 The main technical contributions of this paper include: